inbo/vespadb/.github/CONTRIBUTING.md

-# Contributing to vespadbImportR
+# Contributing to vespadb

-This outlines how to propose a change to vespadbImportR.
+This outlines how to propose a change to vespadb.
 For a detailed discussion on contributing to this and other tidyverse packages, please see the [development contributing guide](https://rstd.io/tidy-contrib) and our [code review principles](https://code-review.tidyverse.org/).

 ## Fixing typos